madison-leask/snakemake-workflow_msisensor-pro/config/README.md

 ## Workflow overview

-This workflow is a best-practice workflow for `<detailed description>`.
+This workflow is a best-practice workflow for microsatellite instability (MSI) detection with msisensor-pro, following best practices for standardized workflows.
 The workflow is built using [snakemake](https://snakemake.readthedocs.io/en/stable/) and consists of the following steps:

 1. Download genome reference from NCBI